syncfusion-content/blazor-docs/blazor/diagram/group.md

 ---
 layout: post
 title: Group in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about Group in Syncfusion Blazor Diagram component and much more details.
+description: Checkout and learn here all about the Group in the Syncfusion Blazor Diagram component and much more.
-platform: Blazor
 control: Diagram
 documentation: ug
 ---